verlok/verlok.github.io/_posts/2022-04-01-css-day-2022-talk-automating-responsive-images-automator-ottimizzazione-immagini-4-0.md

 On April 1st 2022 I spoke about **responsive images optimisation 4.0** at the [CSS Day 2022 Conference](https://2022.cssday.it) in Faenza, Italy.
 The speech was on how to improve performance on your website by automating responsive images.

+The tool the talk was about is [responsive-images-automator](https://github.com/verlok/responsive-images-automator).

 Here are the slides of my talk, from my <a href="https://www.slideshare.net/verlok">SlideShare</a>:

 <div class="slideshareWrapper">